 The retirement planning process for many famous celebrities is a bit nontraditional.
-Since they earn larger-than-life salaries, it’s not uncommon for them to take an early retirement.
+Since they earn larger-than-life salaries, it’s not uncommon for them to take early retirement.

 The average retirement age for celebrities is often notably young, though they frequently take a break and then head back to the workforce.
 Some of them even take on totally different careers than where they started.

 1. Mike Fisher

 On Aug.
-3, 2017, Nashville Predators Captain Mike Fisher — aka Mr. Carrie Underwood — wrote a heartfelt letter to fans announcing his retirement after 17 seasons in the NHL.
-Posted on The Tennessean, the 37-year-old thanked fans for their support said he wanted to spend more time with his family.
+3, 2017, Nashville Predators captain Mike Fisher — aka Mr. Carrie Underwood — wrote a heartfelt letter to fans announcing his retirement after 17 seasons in the NHL.
+Posted on The Tennessean, the hockey player thanked fans for their support and said he wanted to spend more time with his family.

 Retirement didn’t even last six months for Fisher, as he revealed plans to return to the Predators on Jan.
 31, 2018.
-Details of his start date and new contract haven’t been revealed, but his previous two-year contract was worth $8.8 million, according to NHL.com.
+His previous two-year contract was worth $8.8 million, according to NHL.com.
 Fisher only returned for the 2018 season and has since re-retired.

 He’s retired from rap multiple times, but Jay-Z — aka Shawn Carter — always returns.
 Possibly his most high-profile retirement stint came in 2003 when the then-33-year-old announced plans to retire from rap after “The Black Album” because he was bored, The New York Times reported.

 During retirement, Jay-Z became the CEO of Def Jam Recordings, but in 2006, he returned with a new album, “Kingdom Come.”
 In a 2006 interview with Entertainment Weekly, he said, “It was the worst retirement, maybe, in history.”
-Jay-Z has released 4 other albums since coming out of retirement in 2006 and is an avid investor.
+Jay-Z has released multiple albums since coming out of retirement in 2006 and is an avid investor.

 Jay-Z’s net worth is an eye-popping $1 billion, according to Celebrity Net Worth, but it’s unknown how much is from rap comebacks.

 3. Barbra Streisand